 SEO-SEM Marketing.
 Is there even a difference between the two?
 SEO is short for search engine optimisation whilst SEM is search engine marketing.
 With both terms prevalent in digital and online marketing, it can be a confusing concept for those starting out in these channels.

 Worse, both terms are often used interchangeably!
-It is imperative to understand the difference because they are different.
+It is imperative to understand the difference because they are in fact different.

 In this article, I’ll explain the differences between SEO and SEM marketing.